jundalisay/spblist/content/en/superphysics/principles/chapter-04b.md

 The practical purpose leads to algorithms, the invention of which has likewise been attributed to Al-Khwarizmi*.

-{{< img cap="Automated intelligence is best used in space-time-ships, just as it is best applied currently in Tesla's self-driving cars" src="/photos/physics/phoenix.jpg" >}}
+{{< img cap="Automated Natural Intelligence is best used in space-time-ships, just as it is best applied currently in Tesla's self-driving cars" src="/photos/physics/phoenix.jpg" >}}

 > *The original purpose of Algebra (Al-Jebra or 'the repair or healing') was to divide an estate and compute the inheritance due to each heir. <!-- The Europeans seemed to have used it for warmaking --> This matches the problem-solving nature of Superphysics.
 This is opposite of Einstein's math as sophistical tensors coming from his wild imagination which creates more problems.
 It is also different from Newton's Calculus which originated from plotting curvilinear motion.
 Superphysics allows teleportation which totally negates curvilinear motion.

 An algorithm is an implementation or processing of a model.
 This processing is automated by computers as machine learning, which is the automation of natural intelligence, which is wrongly called artificial intelligence.
-We call it properly as [Automated Intelligence](/superphysics/solutions/isaiah) (AI) and is one of the goals of Superphysics.
+We call it properly as [Automated Natural Intelligence](/superphysics/solutions/isaiah) (ANI) and is one of the goals of Superphysics.

 Qualimath will allow an AI-driven* ship that teleports into another universe, which has different physics, to transpose its logic and definitions more easily to match that universe.
 This is because it uses quality instead of quantity.

-> *The mind-splitting behavior in Qualimath can be implemented with computers with multiple independent cores.
+> *The mind-splitting behavior in Qualimath can be implemented with computers with multiple independent cores (Update 2024: This is now done by GPUs which have multiple cores).
 In humans, this is naturally done in families and societies.
 The family mind is split between the father, mother and children.
 The society's mind is split between the different classes represented by political parties and special-interest groups.
 This is why we can readily apply Qualimath to Social Superphysics to make predictions in economics and politics.

+>

 A qualitative definition in one’s mind retains itself even if its mind moves into another universe. *This is because that defintion is always anchored in the ego (feeling of the self) of that mind.* This was implied by Adam Smith: